galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/v2/visites.md

 - Click on the icon ![Galigeo for Salesforce User]({{ site.url }}/assets/img-std-v2/user/icons/icon_addbyclick.png) in the route panel in order to select several objects by clicking on them (they become active and are highlighted in blue)
 - Click on the "Add a Route" action from the info-window of an object
-- or add a list of objects from a [couche de travail](/lightning/working-layer)
+- or add a list of objects from a [working layer](/lightning/working-layer-en)

 When an object is added to the route, a number is added to the center of the corresponding marker and a preview shows the distance as the crow flies.